Reconfigurable Intelligent Surface Based Hybrid Precoding for THz Communications: Deep Learning Based Hybrid Precoding Design

 \subsubsection{\textbf{Data samples generation}}

 The data samples generated by the traditional hybrid precoding algorithm are utilized as the inputs and the labels for training the parallel DNN system in Fig. 2.
 Here ``labels'' are the expected outputs of the parallel DNN system, which are used to calculate the loss function, which will be discussed in the next step of training stage.
-Note that different traditional hybrid precoding algorithms can be used to obtain the data samples.
 Specifically, the data samples are generated as follows.
 First, the channel matrix ${{{\bf{H}}^{(q)}}}$ is generated according to the theoretical Saleh-Valenzuela~\cite{Li18} or the practical 3GPP channel model~\cite{3GPP} as the input of the parallel DNN system, where ${q}$ denotes the index of the data sample.
 Secondly, based on the channel matrix ${{{\bf{H}}^{(q)}}}$, we run the traditional hybrid precoding algorithm to generate the corresponding analog beamforming matrix ${{{\bf{\Phi}}^{(q)}}}$, whose entries will be used as the labels of the parallel DNN system.
-Note that the diagonal entries in ${{{\bf{\Phi}}^{(q)}}}$ are either 1 or -1, as 1-bit phase shift of RIS is considered for the proposed RIS-based hybrid precoding architecture in this paper.
-After that, we can combine the input ${{{\bf{H}}^{(q)}}}$ and the corresponding label ${{{\bf{\Phi}}^{(q)}}}$ as the training tuple ${\left( {{\bf{H}}^{(q)}},{{\bf{\Phi}}^{(q)}}\right) }$.
+As mentioned before, as 1-bit phase shift of RIS is considered for the proposed RIS-based hybrid precoding architecture in this paper, the diagonal entries in ${{{\bf{\Phi}}^{(q)}}}$ are either 1 or -1.
+Next, the input ${{{\bf{H}}^{(q)}}}$ and the corresponding label ${{{\bf{\Phi}}^{(q)}}}$ are combined as the training tuple ${\left( {{\bf{H}}^{(q)}},{{\bf{\Phi}}^{(q)}}\right) }$.
 It should be noted that we use the ZF algorithm to obtain the digital precoding matrix after the analog beamforming matrix has been achieved~\cite{DaimmWave}, where the equivalent channel used by the ZF algorithm is ${{\bf{H}}^{(q)}{\bf{\Phi }}^{(q)}{\bf{G}}^{(q)}}$.

-In order to ensure the generalization capability of the parallel DNN system, the data samples should contain a large number of channel matrices across different time and space.
-Therefore, the above procedure is conducted for many times to generate many different data samples to obtain the training sample set and the validation sample set. ${{\bf{\cal T}}}$ and ${{\bf{\cal V}}}$ are used to denote the indices of data samples of these two sample sets, respectively.
+${{\bf{\cal T}}}$ and ${{\bf{\cal V}}}$ are used to denote the indices of data samples of these two sample sets, respectively.
 As suggested in~\cite{WMMSE_DNN2017}, 80\% of generated data samples will be assigned to the training sample set, and 20\% to the validation sample set.
 These data samples will be used for training the weights of the parallel DNN system, which will be discussed in the following step.